 Nurse unlawfully discriminated against by NHS

-After almost 25 years as a nurse with the NHS, Mr. J Horn was discriminated against on the grounds of disability by NHS Grampian, Aberdeen, Scotland an Employment Tribunal (ET) ruled.
+After almost 25 years as a nurse with the NHS, it was found that Mr. J Horn was discriminated against on the grounds of disability by NHS Grampian, Aberdeen, Scotland an Employment Tribunal (ET) ruled.

-Mr. J Horn, a senior cancer care nurse, who after feeling stress at work because of staff shortages developed a depressive illness which, after a prolonged period on sick leave, was unfairly dismissed on health grounds.
+Mr. J Horn, a senior cancer care nurse, whom after experiencing stress at work because of staff shortages developed a depressive illness, which after a prolonged period of sick leave, was unfairly dismissed on health grounds.

 The Employment Tribunal ruled that the Grampian Health Board failed to act as a ‘reasonable employer’ and made no considerations or adjustments based on Mr. Horn’s disability status and handled the entire process in an “insensitive and unreasonable” manner.

-The Employment Tribunal heard that even after Horn’s department suffered a catalogue of staff shortages and changes leading to his depressive illness, he was not initially assigned to see a qualified occupational health professional as a reasonable employer should do.
-Mr. Horn was signed off on ‘long term sick’ in August 2016 but was still not referred to an occupational health professional.
-Alternatively, he was assigned to see a ‘nurse manager’ as opposed to an occupational health professional.
+The Employment Tribunal heard that even after Mr. Horn’s department suffered a catalogue of staff shortages and changes leading to his depressive illness, he was not initially assigned to see a qualified occupational health professional as a reasonable employer should arrange.
+Mr. Horn was signed off on ‘long term sick’ in August 2016 but was still not referred to an occupational health professional, alternatively, he was assigned to see a ‘nurse manager’.

-After another period of leave, on his return to work in November 2017 Mr. Horn emailed his manager stating that “It isn’t working out for me…I think the outcome will be that I have to resign.”
+Following another period of absence, on his return to work in November 2017 Mr. Horn emailed his manager stating that “It isn’t working out for me…I think the outcome will be that I have to resign.”